Free life insurance quotes in minutes

 Whole life can be a good option for high-net-worth individuals who are already maximizing contributions to tax-advantaged accounts like a 401(k) or IRA, or people with long-term financial obligations or coverage needs, like dependents who require lifelong care.

-How to calculate the cost of whole life insurance
+Information you need to calculate the cost of whole life insurance

-• Estimated cost of whole life insurance: $175 – $525/month
+• Estimated cost of whole life insurance: 35 x 15 = $525/month

 Whole life policies — and permanent life insurance policies in general — can vary dramatically in price depending on what type of policy you’re seeking and how your payments are structured.

-How to use the whole life insurance calculator
+How our whole life calculator works

 Life insurance companies set your premiums based on the risk of insuring you, how long your coverage will last, and the amount of coverage you buy.